-The employer will pay eight hours at straight time for employees taking and passing a Level 1 First Aid Course.
-The Apprenticeship Plan will provide access to local 115 members for Level 1 Certification.
+The Employer will pay eight hours at straight time for employees taking and passing a Level 1 First Aid Course and will pay eight (8) hours at straight time to employees taking and passing a Travel Endorsement Course.
+The Operating Engineers' (Local 115) Training Association will provide access to local 115 members for both the Level 1 Certification and the travel endorsement.